utkarsh2102/tpm2-tools/man/tpm2_getrandom.1.md

   * **-S**, **\--session**=_FILE_:

-    An HMAC session to be used as an audit session.
-The session can be created using **tpm2_startauthsession**.
+    The session created using **tpm2_startauthsession**.
+Multiple of these can be specified.
+For example, you can have one session for auditing and another for encryption of the parameters.

   * **\--cphash**=_FILE_: